 Jerry Forbes Centre is a critically needed, innovative co-working office and warehouse space that is uniquely themed on volunteerism.

-The Centre will provide Edmonton non-profit organizations with a vibrant work environment to foster communication with other organizations through resource sharing in a sustainable, multi-tenant centre promoting synergy, innovation and community spirit.
+The Centre provides Edmonton non-profit organizations with a vibrant work environment to foster communication with other organizations through resource sharing in a sustainable, multi-tenant centre promoting synergy, innovation, and community spirit.

-The Centre will be a magnet for not-for-profit organizations to collaborate, fostering high-calibre knowledge and resource sharing and best practices through volunteerism and professional management of charities.
+The Centre offers non-profit organizations the opportunity to collaborate, fostering high-calibre knowledge and resource sharing and best practices through volunteerism and professional management of charities.

 What makes the Jerry Forbes Centre unique from other shared space options for Edmonton non-profit organizations?

-The Centre will provide its Tenant Partners and the broader community with both the benefits of shared and vibrant work spaces and the opportunity for collaborative administration where charitable organizations will share resources and talents to create efficiencies.
+The Centre provides its non-profit partners and the broader community with both the benefits of shared and vibrant work spaces and the opportunity for collaborative administration where non-profit organizations share resources and talents to create efficiencies.

 What is the benefit of providing shared administration?

-The benefit to Tenant Partners of the Jerry Forbes Centre will be the relief of financial and logistic pressures faced by non-profits, by lifting property management issues and providing long term, affordable leases below commercial market rates, including services and amenities they would not otherwise have access to – such as shared reception, meeting space and access to volunteer collaboration, and back-office infrastructure.
+The benefit to non-profit partners of the Jerry Forbes Centre is the relief of financial and logistic pressures faced by non-profit organizations, by lifting property management issues and providing long term, affordable leases below commercial market rates, including services and amenities they would not otherwise have access to – such as shared reception, meeting space and access to volunteer collaboration, and back-office infrastructure.

 How do these Shared Services create Social Innovation and Efficiency?

-Managing the Centre in an integrated way will provide its non-profit Tenant Partners with solid, reliable infrastructure (such as phones and internet) and a professionally managed facility, further enabling the long-term sustainability of these organizations.
-The Centre will also host integrated training programs such as financial management, charity compliance and volunteer and staff training.
+Managing the Centre in an integrated way provides its non-profit partners with solid, reliable infrastructure (such as phones and internet) and a professionally managed facility, further enabling the long-term sustainability of these organizations.
+The Centre hosts integrated training programs such as financial management, charity compliance, and volunteer and staff training.

 The Centre creates the opportunity for shared staff and volunteers.
 Using this job sharing model provides continuity in employment and alleviates financial pressure on individual organizations.
 It also creates the opportunity for people to make new connections and collaborate to create solutions.